Action verbs in speech writing

 John walked down the street.

 "Walked" lets us know what John is doing but "sauntered" does so much more.
-It lets us know what he's doing, as well as the way he's doing it, by conveying his mood.
-Saunter implies relaxed, leisurely, and pleasant.
-John is not merely out for a walk but for an enjoyable stroll.
+It tells us what he's doing, as well as the way he's doing it, by conveying his mood.

 Saying more with less